jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    different among RRs in the RRSet.

-Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 3 to a specific Domain Name or Wildcard Domain Name.
+Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 3 to a specific Fully-Qualified Domain Name or Wildcard Domain Name.

 Relying Party:  A party that makes use of an application whose